1948 International Court of Justice judges election: Meeting 1

-The General Assembly and the Security Council, independently from each other, each held several rounds of voting until 5 candidates received an absolute majority of votes.
-After 5 candidates did so both in the Assembly and the council, the lists were compared, and the 4 candidates whose names appeared on both lists, Messrs Hsu, Badawi Pasha, Read and Winiarski, were declared elected.
+The General Assembly and the Security Council, independently of each other, each held several rounds of voting until five candidates received an absolute majority of votes.
+After five candidates did so both in the assembly and the council, the lists were compared, and the four candidates whose names appeared on both lists, Messrs Hsu, Badawi Pasha, Read and Winiarski, were declared elected.
 The fifth vacancy was to be filled after further rounds of voting.